BiAPoL/blog/johannes_mueller/entry_sphinx/Readme.md

             └─── subtract(...)
 ```

 In order to get started with Sphinx, download Sphinx using `pip install sphinx`.
-Now, create a new directory in the project and calll it `docs/` and go into the new directory(`cd docs/`).
+Now, create a new directory in the project and call it `docs/` and go into the new directory(`cd docs/`).

 ## Running Sphinx